-Do distinguish end-of-life wounds (also known as Kennedy terminal ulcers, SCALE [Skin Changes at Life's End] wounds, skin failure, terminal ulcers) from pressure injuries or other wounds.
+Do distinguish end-of-life wounds (also known as Kennedy terminal ulcers, SCALE [skin changes at life's end] wounds, skin failure, terminal ulcers) from PIs or other wounds.

-Don't document end-of-life wounds as "pressure injuries" in patients who are on the dying trajectory.
+Don't document end-of-life wounds as "PIs" in patients or residents who are on the dying trajectory.
 Consider these wounds as having their own category.

 Wound Documentation Tip #10: Unavoidable Pressure Injuries

-Do document, if applicable, in the medical record the circumstances that make a pressure injury "unavoidable" for an individual patient: risk factors, comorbidities, conditions.
+Do document, if applicable, in the medical record the circumstances that make a PI "unavoidable" for an individual patient or resident: risk factors, comorbidities, conditions.

 Don't avoid addressing the issue of "unavoidability" in the medical record if it is relevant to an individual patient's wound.

 1. American Nurses Association (ANA).
-Nursing: Scope and Standards of Practice Nursing, 2nd edition.
-Silver Spring, MD: ANA, 2010.
+Nursing: Scope and Standards of Practice Nursing.
+2nd ed.
+Silver Spring, MD: ANA; 2010.

-3. Gawande A. The Checklist Manifesto: How to Get Things Right.
-New York: Picador, 2011.
+5. Gawande A. The Checklist Manifesto: How to Get Things Right.
+New York: Picador; 2011.

 About the Author

 Diane Krasner, PhD, RN, FAAN is a Wound and Skin Care Consultant in York, PA.
 She is a former Clinical Editor of WoundSource and has served on the WoundSource Editorial Advisory Board since 2001.
 Check out Dr. Krasner's website for complementary resources on Skin Changes At Life's End (SCALE), wound pain, and the Why Wound Care?
 Campaign at www.dianelkrasner.com.